nicktaras/flutter-drink-and-go/README.md

 # flutter_drink_and_go
 flutter_drink_and_go

 A project to assist people who need to track their intake of fluids and loo breaks.
+Inspired by a friend needing to do this for health reasons.

 # status